Resources

 The Society of Veterinary Behavior Technicians

 The Society of Veterinary Behavior Technicians is a society of veterinary technicians interested in behavior.
 Membership is not a qualification.
-The society works towards establishing an academy of veterinary behavior technician specialists.
+The society is working towards establishing an academy of veterinary behavior technician specialists.

 upside-down-dog